NOTE: This Code was approved in April of 2019.

 - Inform all clients when a project is conducted on behalf of more than one client.

-- Not use any data collected solely for a specific client for any other purpose without permission.
+- Not use any data collected solely for a specific client for any other purpose without permission from that client.

 - Retain all data and research materials in compliance with applicable laws and regulations, industry quality standards, company processes or as requested by a specific client.

-- Work in good faith to resolve all disputes with clients.
+- Work in good faith to resolve all disputes with clients, subcontractors and data subjects.

 Section 8: Research Quality

-- Assist the client in designing effective research and clearly communicate any issues or limitations that may be associated with a chosen research design.
+- Design or assist clients in designing effective research and clearly communicate any issues or limitations that may be associated with a chosen research design.

 - Perform all work in accordance with the specifications detailed in the research proposal or statement of work.

-- Perform all work in accordance with accepted methodological practices and principles.
-When new and emerging methodological practices are used, researchers must ensure that the underlying principles are methodologically sound.
+- Perform all work in accordance with accepted research practices and principles.
+When new and emerging research practices are used, researchers must ensure that the underlying principles are methodologically sound.

 - Ensure that findings and interpretation are adequately supported by data and provide such supporting data to the client upon request.